pkrumins/nodejs-proxy/readme.txt

-Nodejs-proxy is a simple HTTP proxy server written in node.js.
-It currently just proxies all the requests on port 8080.
+Nodejs-proxy is a simple HTTP reverse proxy server written in node.js.
+It currently allows some mid-complexity to handle the reverse proxy magic take place.

 Nodejs-proxy was written by Peteris Krumins (peter@catonmat.net).
 His blog is at http://www.catonmat.net  --  good coders code, great reuse.